 - Dash Of Red Pepper Flakes

-- Rinse the greens well, and remove any brown ends.
+- Rinse the greens well, and remove any brown ends, and coarsely chop.

 - Squeeze dry to remove excess water.

-- Cut into 3 inch pieces.
-In a large, heavy saucepan or frying pan, add the damp greens, the garlic clove, and the oil.
+- In a large, heavy saucepan or frying pan, heat the oil over medium heat.